 The public’s opinion of a small business can directly impact its success.
 One of the easiest ways for a business to gauge where they stand with the public is by researching exactly what they have to say through online reviews.

-To further understand how valuable online reviews could be for business owners, we asked the professionals in the marketing department of Florida Capital Group to provide their expert insight.
+To further understand how valuable online reviews could be for business owners, we asked the professionals in the marketing department of FLCBank to provide their expert insight.

 FLCB: What is an online business review?

 AS: An online business review is the vocalized and published opinion of customers on their experience with any business or brand.
 Basically, it’s conversational feedback from the public both to the business they are reviewing and to other consumers.
 Reviews are everywhere—they can be on a range of topics.
 Customers can review products, movie-goers can review a theatre, and even employees can review work environments.
 Whatever it is that a business has to offer the public will garner opinion—reviews are just a method of communicating that opinion in an open space.

 FLCB: Why should a business owner care about online reviews?

 AS: If a business owner cares about the reputation of their business, they should care about online reviews.
 These opinions, whether positive or negative, are the reality of what your customers experience after interacting with your business.
 When a customer feels strongly enough about your business to either be a voluntary ambassador for or warning sign against it, it would be in the best interest of that owner to implement these comments into future operations.

 AS: A good review from a trusted reviewer can bring in more business; transversely, when a business is littered with well-earned, negative reviews, it tells consumers that this is a product or service that is not worth their money and that they will be disappointed going forward with this purchase.
 While one or two negative reviews may not cause harm to your business, it becomes a problem when the same complaint comes from different customers.
 It could be a deterrent to potential new customers, and can also highlight a hole in your operation or products that you would not have known about otherwise.